-A student who has been denied an accommodation or is not satisfied with an accommodation decision received from the Director of AccessAbility Services can appeal a decision regarding a requested accommodation if:
+A student who has been denied an accommodation or is not satisfied with an accommodation decision received from AccessAbility Services can appeal a decision regarding a requested accommodation if:

 - The student has registered with AccessAbility Services and has submitted a Clinician Disability Certification Form with appropriate supporting documentation.

-- The student has met with Director of AccessAbility (or designee) and has made a request for an accommodation in accordance with required procedures.
+- The student has met with an Accommodations Coordinator and has made a request for an accommodation in accordance with required procedures.

 If the requirements above are not met, the student should meet with AccessAbility Services to register with the Office, provide appropriate documentation, and request accommodations.
 Only after the student has met these requirements and a decision regarding the requested accommodation is denied, may a complaint of denial of a request accommodation be submitted.

 The appeal's complaint process begins with notice of a complaint to the Section 504 Coordinator.
 We encourage students to file a complaint regarding the denial of an requested accommodation should as soon as possible after the student has been notified in writing (including email notification) of the decision to deny the accommodation.